-First course in the senior capstone design sequence integrating design methods and engineering techniques in the context of a realistic engineering project. writing intensive.
+First course in the senior capstone design sequence integrating design methods and engineering techniques in the context of a realistic engineering project.
+Writing Intensive.
+Labs to be arranged.
 Prerequisites: Senior standing with a passing grade in all required 200 and 300 level EGR courses in a declared engineering major; permission of E&T advisor.

 Senior Design II

 Second course in the senior capstone design sequence integrating design methods and engineering techniques in the context of a realistic engineering project.
 Writing Intensive.
 Must be taken in the semester immediately following EGR 489.
+Labs to be arranged.
 Prerequisites: EGR 489; permission of E&T advisor.